 • Regulatory and Professional Discipline

 We are a member of the Pupillage Gateway and will be accepting applications within that timetable.
-The window opens in January 2023 and closes in February.
+The window opened at 10.00am 4 January 2023 and will close at 23.59 on 8 February 2023.
 Interviews will be held in or around April 2023.

 What We Offer